anthonytoumaibrahim/vibe/README.md

 - This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
 By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.

+For Vibe, the following testing frameworks are utilized:

+- **Laravel**: Utilizes Laravel's built-in Unit and Feature Testing to ensure the backend API is robust and functions as expected.
+These tests help verify the correctness of each component, from individual methods to the overall integration of the application.
+- **Next.js**: Utilizes Jest for testing the frontend components.
+Jest provides a comprehensive and flexible testing framework, allowing for the thorough examination of React components, ensuring they render correctly and behave as intended.

 <br><br>

 <!-- How to run -->